The Alpine Fault

 The Pacific Plate on the easterly area of New Zealand is moving westwards and the Australian Plate, on the western side of New Zealand moves eastwards.
 They move at a relative rate of about 45mm per year.

-As these two plates move against each other enormous pressure builds up which must eventually be released through earth movement.
-The result is a major earthquake along the Alpine fault.
-The pressure has been continually building for about 280 years since it was last released by a large earthquake in 1717 AD.
+As these two plates move against each other enormous pressure builds up which must eventually be released through earth movement: a rupture of the Alpine Fault.
+Between earthquake events, pressure continually builds at this fracture in New Zealand’s crust, and has been building for over 300 years since it was last released by a large earthquake in 1717 AD.

 This earthquake is a normal part of New Zealand's evolution.
 We are a young country and learning to adapt to it is a necessity if you and your community are to get through.

 The Alpine Fault earthquake will be but one event of many different types of natural hazard events that will occur in New Zealand's future.

 Where will the next earthquake centred on the Alpine Fault begin?

 Geologists working on Project AF8 believe that the next severe earthquake on the Alpine Fault is most likely to be a rupture that begins in South Westland and “unzips” northwards and will probably have a magnitude of 8+ on the Richter Scale.